 What’s the business benefit?

-The CIPR’s definition of public relations is hardly an elevator pitch that captures the true diversity of PR’s role but it’s a good start at illustrating the focus it has on relationship building.
+The CIPR’s definition of public relations is hardly an elevator pitch that captures the true diversity of PR’s role.
+Still, it’s a good start at illustrating the focus it has on relationship building.

 All of a sudden, this changes how you focus on what you do, how you talk about it with people and the approach you take to your continuous professional development (CPD).

-It can mean the difference between simply accepting a media relations brief and not knowing what part this activity has played in driving the company forward.
+It can mean the difference between merely accepting a media relations brief and not knowing what part this activity has played in driving the company forward.

 It can mean asking more pertinent questions about how the work fits into the overall strategy.